 Nobody says anything.
 Great.

 “We do!”
 I shout louder.

 We are the only two.
-I feel a frosty atmosphere form.
-Making everyone on the bus stop just for us, we must be the most unpopular people on board.
+I feel a frosty atmosphere.
+Making everyone on the bus stop just for us, we’ve become the most unpopular people on board.
 Nobody says anything of course.

 Knodishall seems further than I thought.

 “Do you know where the Butcher’s Arms is?”
 I ask a group of farm workers gathered round a stalled tractor.